scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The Object Identifiers (OIDs) for ECDSA are defined as `ecdsa-with-SHA256`, `ecdsa-with-SHA384`, and `ecdsa-with-SHA512` in {{RFC5758}}.

 SCION implementations MUST include support for the ECDSA curves below.
-Other algorithms or curves MAY be used in the future.

 - NIST P-256 (NISTFIPS186-4, section D.1.2.3) (named `secp256r1` in {{RFC5480}})
 - NIST P-384 (NISTFIPS186-4, section D.1.2.4) (named `secp384r1` in {{RFC5480}})
 - NIST P-521 (NISTFIPS186-4, section D.1.2.5) (named `secp521r1` in {{RFC5480}})

 The OIDs for the above curves are specified in section 2.1.1.1 of {{RFC5480}}.

+Other algorithms or curves MAY be employed.
+Implementations deviating from the mandatory set generally lose the guarantee of global interoperability and are suitable primarily for isolated ISDs that do not require external interconnection.
+Future protocol versions may update the set of mandatory algorithms.

 The appropriate hash size to use when producing a signature with an ECDSA key is: